President of Hungary to visit Livingston Parish's Hungarian community in March

 "This is a wonderful opportunity for our community!
 Please come and represent our beautiful Hungarian Settlement.
 All are welcome!
 Not just Hungarians," officials said in an announcement for the event.

-The event is hosted by the Árpádhon Hungarian Settlement Cultural Association, with the Albany-Springfield area's Hungarian roots dating back to 1896, when settlers from Hungary were attracted by the Charles Brackenridge lumber mill.
+The event is hosted by the Árpádhon Hungarian Settlement Cultural Association, with the Albany-Springfield area's Hungarian roots dating back to 1896, when settlers from Hungary were attracted by the Charles Brakenridge lumber mill.
 It was the largest rural settlement of Hungarians.

 A sign was erected by the Louisiana Tourist Commission, where La.
 43 intersects with I-12 at Exit 32 to mark the historic location of the settlement.